 Administration and Dosage

-For adults the usual dose is 500 mg every 6 hours or 50 mg per kg divided in daily doses.
+For adults, the usual dose is 500 mg every 6 hours or 50 mg per kg divided into daily doses.
 This medicine is NOT suitable for children.
-It’s suggested to take chloramphenicol at the same time every day for the whole duration of the treatment, and keep taking it until the prescribed quantity is done even if symptoms start disappearing before.
+It’s suggested to take chloramphenicol at the same time every day for the whole duration of the treatment and keep taking it until the prescribed quantity is done even if symptoms start disappearing before.

 Remember that if you are allergic to chloramphenicol or to any medicine, food or other chemicals, you have to tell your health care provider about the allergy and related symptoms.
 Always consult your doctor before taking any decision.